zacstewart/zacstewart.github.io/_posts/2012-04-14-http-options-method.md

 > This method allows the client to determine the options and/or requirements associated with a resource, or the capabilities of a server, without implying a resource action or initiating a resource retrieval.

-Minimally, the response should be a `200 OK` and have an `Allows` header with a list of HTTP methods that may be used on this resource.
+Minimally, the response should be a `200 OK` and have an `Allow` header with a list of HTTP methods that may be used on this resource.
 As an authorized user on an API, if you were to request `OPTIONS /users/me`, you should receive something like...

     200 OK
-    Allows: HEAD,GET,PUT,DELETE,OPTIONS
+    Allow: HEAD,GET,PUT,DELETE,OPTIONS

 ## (Almost) no one uses it